Find a Car Accident Attorney in New Orleans

-You may have heard that Louisiana has different laws than the rest of the country.
-In addition to different laws, this state also likes to use different terms for standard legal concepts.
+Louisiana has different motor vehicle laws than the rest of the country.
+The Pelican State also uses different terms for standard legal concepts.
 For example, in Louisiana, we say “prescription” instead of “Statute of Limitations.”

-The prescription for filing a claim is one year.
+The prescription for filing a car accident claim is one year.
 What does that mean?

-It means you have one year from the date of the crash to file a lawsuit.
+Louisiana drivers have one year from the date of the crash to file a lawsuit.
 This is one of the shortest limits in the country.
-It is a limit that can pass very quickly while you’re stuck waiting to recover from your injuries or to receive reports from any investigations.
+It is a limit that can pass very quickly while you’re recovering from car accident injuries or waiting to receive reports from any investigations.

-A skilled, experienced attorney with knowledge of past awards and how “fault” is determined can be invaluable in helping you through this process.
+An experienced car accident attorney with knowledge of past awards and how “fault” is determined can be invaluable in helping you through this process.